Laurel Halo: Career

 In February 2019, Halo provided the soundtrack for Eckhaus Latta's Fall 2019 runway at New York Fashion Week.
 March 2019 Halo released the 68th edition of the DJ-Kicks mix series on !K7, followed by an extensive world DJ tour.
 In fall 2019 Halo curated the programming for London multidisciplinary event series MODE, featuring artists such as Julia Holter, Kali Malone, GAS and Éliane Radigue.

 In April 2020, Halo's original score for Possessed was released by The Vinyl Factory.
 In October 2020, Halo walked for Chloé's Spring 2021 runway show at Paris Fashion Week.

 January 2021 saw her announce the label Awe as an outlet for her solo and collaborative work.
 Since January 2021 Halo has held a monthly NTS residency under the same name, featuring guests such as Kode9, Mica Levi, TTB and Aya.
-In August 2021, the Moritz von Oswald Trio released a new album, Dissent, which alongside von Oswald featured Halo and jazz percussionist Heinrich Köbberling.
+In August 2021, the Moritz von Oswald Trio released an album, Dissent, which alongside von Oswald featured Halo and jazz percussionist Heinrich Köbberling.

 In March 2022, Halo composed the score to Cecilie Bahnsen's Fall/Winter 2022 runway show at Paris Fashion Week, which featured a poem by Tove Ditlevsen recited by artist Puce Mary.
 In April 2022, Halo premiered a new multichannel work for piano and electronics, entitled Octavia, commissioned by Ina-GRM and presented at the Maison de la Radio in Paris.
-In October 2022 Smalltown Supersound released Norwegian free jazz pianist Anja Lauvdal's debut solo album, From A Story Now Lost, which featured Halo as main producer.
+Octavia was released in April 2024 on the Portraits GRM record series, as a split with Jessica Ekomane's Manifolds.
+In October 2022 Smalltown Supersound released Norwegian free jazz pianist Anja Lauvdal's debut solo album, From a Story Now Lost, which featured Halo as main producer.

-As of January 2023 Halo joined the Composition and Experimental Sound Practices faculty of The Herb Alpert School of Music at CalArts.
+In January 2023, Halo joined the Composition and Experimental Sound Practices faculty of The Herb Alpert School of Music at CalArts.
+In September 2023, Halo released her fifth album, Atlas on her record label, Awe.
+The album featured contributions from Bendik Giske, Lucy Railton, Coby Sey and James Underwood.
+The album was critically successful, rated an 8.1 by Pitchfork and named 2023 Album of the Year by Boomkat.